Financial promotions using new media

 • Review your internal guidelines on communicating with customers.
 In particular, check that the guidance on using image advertising is clear and complies with the FSA's criteria

 • Consider whether new media channels are an appropriate way to communicate with your customers.
 They may be more suitable for some products than others.
 Websites like Twitter limit the number of characters that can be used.
-This will not leave enough space to provide balanced and adequate information or show the risks prominently and clearly
+This may not leave enough space to provide balanced and adequate information or show the risks prominently and clearly in many circumstances

 • Make sure all promotions and communications meet the requirements for "stand-alone compliance".
 This means that every financial promotion, regardless of its form, content, location or target audience, must comply with all of the relevant financial promotion rules.
 It is not acceptable for a firm to omit important risk information just because it intends to give it later in the sales process